 Ideally, the nature conservation value of the grassland area would benefit most by a return to traditional grazing patterns.
 In the meantime the continued cut and removal of grassland areas is essential in order to prevent any likely build up of nutrients and subsequent unwelcome changes to the sward such as 'thatching' as the competitive species (particularly the coarser grasses), become more dominant.

-It is recognised that any re-introduction of grazing is a sensitive issues for many users of the Common, this will raise concern about access and safety for users and pets and wildlife.
-Therefore any initiative will need to be considered after public information and a consultation process to gauge opinion.
-Any potential outcome would be trialled in a small area of either the Middle / East Commons.
+It is recognised that any re-introduction of grazing is a sensitive issue for many users of the Common, this will raise concern about access and safety for users and pets and wildlife.